CollabAR-Source/CollabAR-Code/README.md

 Contact Information of the contributor:

 * zida.liu AT duke.edu
+* guohao.lan AT duke.edu
+* maria.gorlatova AT duke.edu

 This work is supported by the Lord Foundation of North Carolina and by NSF awards CSR-1903136 and CNS-1908051.